 But the Vanilla RNN model has a serious flaw, known as the vanishing gradient problem, which prevents it from being accurate.
 It means the network has trouble remembering words further along in the sequence, and instead, bases its predictions only on the most recent ones.

 In order to address this issue, successor models such as LSTM and GRU were introduced.
 These networks outperform traditional RNNs because they can maintain long-term interrelationships as well as nonlinear dynamics in the case of a time series input data set.
 In these models, gradients flow unchanged, thus avoiding the problem of vanishing gradients.

 Advantages of Using ANN

-Let’s take a quick at the three key benefits you get with an artificial neural network:
+Let's take a quick at the three key benefits of artificial neural networks: